BetaHydri/GetADGroupMembersFSP/README.md

 - `--password`: Optional password to connect to Active Directory.
 - `--domain`: Optional domain to connect to Active Directory.

-If the `--username`, `--password`, and `--domain` parameters are not provided, the application will use the current authenticated user.
+If the `--username`, `--password`, and `--domain` parameters are not provided, the application will use the current authenticated user context.

 ## Example
 To retrieve members of the group "Sales" and export to a CSV file: